Lion Chambers: Future of the Lion Chambers

-After the departure of the last tenant, Douglas, the owner of a supplies shop that occupied the ground floor, the 12,628 sqft building now lies vacant.
-It is currently valued and being sold at £113,000.
+After the departure of the a tenant in 2016, Douglas, the owner of a supplies shop that occupied the ground floor, the 12,628 sqft building lay vacant until a hair salon opened in the unit in September 2020.
+In 2016 it was valued and being sold at £113,000.
 Although the building has a relatively low value, the restoration of the building would cost more than £1.3m, which has led the owners of the building struggling to find a bidder.
 There have been other attempts by agencies to restore the Lion Chamber, such as Four Acres Charitable Trust and the Glasgow City Council, however, all attempts are yet to be successful.
 Despite the pursuit of finding a solution to Lion Chambers, Historic Scotland and Glasgow City Council are committed to finding a solution to save the building.
 However, in 2000 on 26 October the Scotsman reported that Glasgow City Council had approved funding of £156,000 to be used to replace current scaffolding with a wire mesh, allowing for a further two years in which for them to create a funding package.
 Also in 2001 the Annual Report of the Historic Buildings Council for Scotland reported that £22,958 had been awarded to aid costs with scaffolding.
 In 2002 the Annual Report of GBPT reported that the idea to raise wire mesh was still in talks and that if completed would mean that the Dangerous Buildings notice would be removed from the site.
 Due to two buses colliding with the scaffolding, the scaffolding had to be rebuilt around the site.
 In 2004 the scaffolding began to be taken down, leaving the wire mesh still up.
 It was also reported by local planners that the building was available but not for leasing.
 In 2006 the GBPT back out of any arrangements with the building.
 By 2007 the lower floor of the building was only being used as an office supplies shop.
 Despite that windows were still boarded over and many of the walls had been vandalised with graffiti.
 In 2010 the last business unit located within the building moves out, leaving the building empty, this is supposedly because of the poor condition of the building.
 It is reported that Glasgow City Council offered the building to multiple owners for restoration at the price of only £1, however no successful deal were made.
 Glasgow City Council and Historic Scotland are still strongly committed to finding a solution to save the building.